mautic/user-documentation/docs/contacts/preference_center.rst

 .. vale on

 When creating/editing a Landing Page, there is a toggle switch labeled *Is Preference Center*.
-If selected, Mautic marks the Page as a preference center Landing Page, making available the appropriate tokens.
+If selected, Mautic marks the Page as a Preference Center Landing Page, making available the appropriate tokens.

-When configured as a preference center in a Mautic Email, Mautic automatically directs recipients to this Preference Center when clicking on the ``{unsubscribe_url}`` link.
+When configured as a Preference Center in a Mautic Email, Mautic automatically directs recipients to this Preference Center when clicking on the ``{unsubscribe_url}`` link.
 It also shows or hides the Preference Center slots in the Builder.

 .. image:: images/pref1.png
     :align: center